-The increase in net sales was primarily attributable to favorable price realization from list price increases and a reduction in promotional allowances, offset by sales volume decreases, primarily in the United States.
-Sales volume decreases were associated with pricing elasticity and the rationalization of certain products and businesses.
-Sales growth was primarily contributed by core brands, particularly Hershey's, Reese's, Twizzlers and Kit Kat, which benefited from our consumer-driven strategy, including advertising and in-store selling, merchandising and programming.
+The increase in net sales resulted from list price increases and reduced rates of promotional allowances that resulted in favorable price realization of approximately 10%.
+These increases were partially offset by sales volume declines of approximately 6% associated with pricing elasticity and the rationalization of certain products and businesses in the United States.
+Net sales growth was primarily contributed by core brands, particularly Hershey's, Reese's, Twizzlers and Kit Kat, which benefited from our consumer-driven strategy, including advertising and in-store selling, merchandising and programming.
 Sales increases in local currency for our international businesses, particularly in Mexico, Canada, and Brazil, were more than offset by the unfavorable impact of foreign currency exchange rates which reduced total net sales by approximately 1.0%.
 The acquisition of Van Houten Singapore increased 2009 net sales by \$12.0 million, or 0.2%.